-This guide is divided into topic areas that should be considered when writing a document or giving a presentation regarding the Diversity Program Consortium (DPC) that will be available to the broader community.
-Each topic area may have Background, Sample Text and suggestions for what information to include or exclude (DPC Do’s and Don’ts) described briefly below.
+This guide was created to facilitate the development of publications using Diversity Program Consortium (DPC) data and provide recommendations for describing some of the common terms associated with the consortium.
+It is divided into topic areas that should be considered when writing a document or giving a presentation DPC that will be available to the broader community.
+Each topic area may have a Background, Sample Text, and suggestions for what information to include or exclude (DPC Do’s and Don’ts).
 The Table of Contents is hyperlinked to allow for jumping to specific areas.

 This document serves as an introduction to common social science statistical methods used for analyzing large sample, cross-sectional and longitudinal survey data.
 It is not meant to be all-inclusive or methodologically prescriptive; rather, it is intended to provide basic information and resources on methods that can be used to address questions based on Consortium-Wide Evaluation Plan (CWEP)data and the DPC Hallmarks of Success.
 It may also assist in completing the required sections of the DPC Manuscript Proposal form to request CWEP data.